archlinux/aur/README.md

 config.sh
 - Sample configuration file.
 You can copy or edit it to your liking.
+- All commands that require a configuration file (config.sh), can specify . instead.

 0.read.config.sh
 - Shared dependency used by many scripts.